 Though I was still recovering, I felt spending time just “recovering” was a waste of time.
 I need to do something which can move me closer to my goals.
 Basically, these two goals are:

 - Be able to travel

 - Have time to spend with family/friends

-So I looked for ways on how I will be able to do both.
+So I looked for ways how I would be able to do both.
 Based on my experience, I am sure that it is not another 9 to 5 job.
 Hence I researched the ways to earn money online.
-It was the only way I know which could give me the income and time flexibility I need.
+It was the only way I knew which could give me the income and time flexibility I needed.

 After reading many articles, understanding my past, and recognizing my passion, I decided to create a travel blog.
 And so, the Engineering Travels blog was born.

 I had a lot of vision for Engineering Travels during its first month.
 Initially, I wanted it to become a blog that helps people learn about electronic devices used for traveling.

 But later on, I realized that I would not enjoy reviewing gadgets used for traveling.
 Preferably, I want to help people enjoy their lives by traveling as much as I want to enjoy mine.
 It fulfills the purpose I know I was made for.